Upgrading the GSS Software

 9. At the Proceed with install (the device will reboot)? (y/n): prompt, type y to reboot the GSS device.
 After the GSS reboots, you lose any network CLI connections.
 Console connections remain active.

 Note If you did not previously save changes to the startup-config file, the Save current configuration? [y/n]: prompt appears.
 At the prompt, type y to continue.
 The GSS then reboots.

-14. Verify that the GSS device reaches a normal operation state of runmode 4 or 5 by entering the gss status command.
+11. Enter the gss status command and verify that the GSS device reaches a normal operation state of runmode 4 or 5.

-16. Repeat the entire procedure for the remaining GSS devices in your network.
+12. Repeat this procedure for the remaining GSS devices in your network.